 The following shortlisting methods may be adopted:

-The Selection Committee which usually consists of three members including a Lay member and a co-opted member will individually assess each of the application forms against the Personal Profile.
+The Selection Committee which usually consists of three members including a Lay member and a co-opted member will individually assess each of the application forms against the Person Specification (or identified essential elements of the specification).

 Following their individual assessment the Selection Committee will meet to agree a moderated assessment for each applicant which will determine those proceeding to the next stage of the process.